ComputeCanada/mc-hub/docs/benchmarks.md

 observer can also record readiness.
 The end timestamp remains observation-based; queueing before apply execution is excluded.
 Missing or invalid Terraform timestamps are retried until the run deadline; no local start timestamp is substituted.
+The cluster's one-hour provisioning warning does not end a healthy-target benchmark;
+health checks continue until the benchmark's configured maximum run time expires.

 Cleanup begins after the selected target is reached, or after failure or timeout.
 The maximum run time still includes planning and queueing.
 A build completed before